 The return on invested capital compares a firm’s return on capital to its cost of capital.
-If the comparison yields a positive number, this means that the firm is doing a good job of allocating its funds to projects that yield a reasonable return.
+If the comparison yields a positive number that exceeds the current inflation rate, this means that the firm is doing a good job of allocating its funds to projects that yield a reasonable return.
 Conversely, if the return on invested capital is negative, this means that the company is destroying it own capital.
 A business that can consistently generate a positive return on invested capital is well-managed and so is more likely to be a reasonable investment choice for an investor.

 The return on invested capital is calculated as follows:

 The calculation should be based on the operating results of a business, excluding the financial effects of all one-time or unusual events.
-This approach yields a truer picture of the ability of a firm to profitably invest funds.
+This approach yields a truer picture of the ability of a firm to profitably invest funds in its operations.

 This calculation is most important in industries that require a large amount of capital spending, such as oil refineries.
 In a business that requires little capital spending, such as a services business, the calculation is not a critical issue when evaluating an organization’s performance.